jp1995/rl_playerinfo/README.md

 ### Script
 Has been tested on python 3.10.

-Currently needs chrome installed to run the webdriver.
+Currently needs chrome installed to run the webdriver (chromedriver).
 ```bash
 # Clone the repo
 $ git clone https://github.com/jp1995/rl_playerinfo